ArtifexSoftware/ghostpdl/demos/java/gsjava/README.txt

 When the document is first loaded, every page is rendered at a low resolution.
 These will be displayed as thumbnails on the left side.
-All loadingg is done in the com.artifex.gsjava.Document class.
+All loading is done in the com.artifex.gsjava.Document class.
 As the user changes the position of the viewport, the viewer will dynamically load high resolution images based on what page the user is viewing.
 This is done in the